 Mastering these subjects equips candidates with the analytical tools and technical knowledge required for high-level positions in management accounting.

-CMA Part 1: Financial Planning, Performance, and Analytics
+US CMA Part 1: Financial Planning, Performance & Analytics

-Key concepts of the CMA exam include financial planning, cost management, and analytics.
-Fundamentally, part 1 of the exam essentially builds the foundation of knowledge related to financial reporting and analysis, along with the application of such principles in business.
+Key concepts of the US CMA exam include financial planning, cost management, and analytics.
+Fundamentally, part 1 of the exam essentially builds the foundation of financial reporting and analysis knowledge, along with applying such principles in business.

 External Financial Reporting Decisions